mattermost/docs/source/install/setting-up-local-machine-using-docker.rst

 .. important::

   This configuration shouldn't be used in production, as it uses a known password string, contains other non-production configuration settings, and doesn't support upgrades.
-For a production installation with Docker, see the `Mattermost Production Docker Deployment Guide <https://docs.mattermost.com/install/prod-docker.html>`__.
+For a production installation with Docker, see the `Mattermost Docker Setup README <https://github.com/mattermost/docker#mattermost-docker-setup>`__.

 .. note::
   If you have problems installing Mattermost, see